abletech/middleman-website-template/README.md

 * HTML
   * Boilerplate for Mobile-first Responsive Web Design
   * Basic Accessibility (a11y) features such as landmarks, skip-to nav
-  * Titles and meta descriptions per page
+  * Titles, descriptions and opengraph metadata per page
-* CSS
-  * Inline-CSS for the homepage
 * JavaScript
   * Progressively-enhanced and post-loaded
 	* Menu toggling
 	* `data-add-class` adds classes at runtime
 	* Conditional loading of Google Analytics
-	* Polyfills down to IE8
 	* Resize handling
 * Environment
   * Development, Staging and Production boilerplate
   * Environment-specific debugging and conditionals
 * Testing
   * Basic Capybara tests
+* Web performance optimisations
+  * Asset hashing
+  * Cache-Control and Gzipping for S3
+  * Script and stylesheet minification, concatenation
+  * Inline CSS for the homepage

 ## Installation
 1. Clone this repo into a local directory
 2. Change to your new local directory
 3. `bundle install`
-4. `middleman server`
+4. `middleman`

 ## Building/Deploying to STAGING: